Alfonzo Dennard: 2014

 Dennard started the New England Patriots' season-opener at the Miami Dolphins and recorded two solo tackles, deflected a pass, and intercepted a pass attempt by Ryan Tannehill, as the Patriots lost 20-33.
 He went on to miss Weeks 2-4 after sustaining a shoulder injury.
 On October 12, 2014, he recorded a season-high five solo tackles during the Patriots' 37-22 victory over the Buffalo Bills.
 The following week, Dennard collected five combined tackles in a 27-25 victory against the New York Jets.
 A knee injury kept Dennard from playing in Week 8-9 and 11.
 After having minimal playing time is Weeks 12-13, Dennard missed the remainder of the season with a hamstring injury, including the playoffs and Super Bowl XLIX.
 He finished the season with 15 combined tackles (13 solo), one pass deflection, and an interception in six games and four starts.

 The New England Patriots finished the 2014 season atop the AFC East with a 12–4 record and went on to defeat the Indianapolis Colts 45–7 and then had a 28–24 win over the defending Super Bowl champion Seattle Seahawks.

 On May 5, 2015, Dennard was waived by the Patriots.
 They opted to waive Dennard even though they lost Darrelle Revis, Brandon Browner, and Kyle Arrington in free agency.

 Multiple off-the-field incidents and injuries during his time with the Patriots were the main factors of his release.

 Arizona Cardinals

 On May 6, 2015, Dennard was claimed off waivers by the Arizona Cardinals.
 The Cardinals released him on July 29, 2015.

 Baltimore Brigade

 On January 16, 2017, it was announced that Dennard was among the first five players signed to the Baltimore Brigade of the Arena Football League.

 Saskatchewan Roughriders

 Dennard signed with the Saskatchewan Roughriders on April 25, 2017.
 He was released by the Roughriders on June 12, 2017.

 NFL career statistics

 Personal life

 Dennard's last name is pronounced as DENN-erd.
-His second cousin, Darqueze Dennard, is also a cornerback in the NFL for the Atlanta Falcons, although Darqueze pronounces his last name de-NARD, due to a family dispute between his parents.
+His second cousin Darqueze Dennard was also an NFL cornerback, although Darqueze pronounces his last name de-NARD, due to a family dispute between his parents.